cantosun99/co2-footprint-project/README.md

 Features

-Bilingual interface (German / English)
+- Bilingual interface (German / English)

-Responsive layout (Desktop, Tablet, Mobile)
+- Responsive layout (Desktop, Tablet, Mobile)

-Global navigation, sidebar menu, header & footer
+- Header with global navigation, sidebar with local navigation and footer with legal notices

-Sortable and filterable table of fictional CO₂ emission data
+- Sortable and filterable table of fictional CO₂ emission data

-Input sanitization to prevent code injection
+- Input sanitization to prevent code injection

+- Estimation of the CO2-consumption of the page

 Deutsch